lammps/lammps/doc/src/pair_cosine_squared.rst

 Restrictions
 """"""""""""

-The *cosine/squared* style is part of the "USER-MISC" package.
+The *cosine/squared* style is part of the USER-MISC package.
 It is only enabled if LAMMPS is build with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands